General (scope, time limits)

 Within 2 months following the lodging of an appeal, the BFA may decide to modify the decision that is being challenged.
 This means that it can decide either to annul, reject or change its initial decision.
 However, where the BFA refrains from modifying its decision, it forwards the appeal to the Court.

 In case refugee status or subsidiary protection status is not granted by the BFA, the asylum applicant will be assigned a free legal adviser provided by the state at the time of notification of the first instance decision.
-Since January 2021, legal assistance is provided by a new federal agency.
+Since January 2021, legal assistance is provided by a new federal agency, however.

 Article 18(1) BFA-VG provides that the suspensive effect of the appeal may be withdrawn by the BFA where the application is manifestly unfounded, i.e. where: